dokku/dokku/docs/upgrading.md

 # Upgrading

 This document covers upgrades for the 0.3.0 series and up.
-If upgrading from previous versions, we recommend [a fresh install](http://progrium.viewdocs.io/dokku/installation) on a new server.
+If upgrading from older versions, we recommend [a fresh install](http://progrium.viewdocs.io/dokku/installation) on a new server.

 > As of 0.3.18, dokku is installed by default via a debian package.
 Source-based installations are still available, though not recommended.